Embdsys/CH341SER-USB-to-Serial-Driver/README.md

+# Ubuntu
-Ubuntu has the drivers from stock but needs to do this: sudo apt remove brltty
+Ubuntu 22.04.3 LTS has the drivers from stock but needs to do this: sudo apt remove brltty

 It will allow platformio to see the USB-serial driver